New York Digital Assets Estate Planning

 Estate Plan Language Still Matters

-If no online tool controls the account, EPTL 13-A-2.2 allows the user to allow or prohibit disclosure in a will, trust, power of attorney, or other record.
+If no online tool controls the account, the second tier of EPTL 13-A-2.2 puts the decision in your will, trust, power of attorney, or other record.

 That means the estate plan needs more than "all my property."
-It needs digital-assets authority that fits the user's privacy choices.
+It needs digital-assets authority that fits your privacy choices.
 Some people want fiduciaries to see email content.
 Others want fiduciaries to close accounts and collect financial records without reading personal messages.

 A digital-assets clause can address: